ChoGGi/SurvivingMars_CheatMods/Tutorials/TaskRequestFuncs.md

 -- get amount stored
 local stored = obj.requested_amount - req:GetActualAmount()

+-- if you use ECM, you can Examine task requests to get the full list of funcs
 ```

 #### Change the limit of a request without changing how many are stored